Akshitha96/Assign1/README.md

   count(bin_uri) %>%
   arrange(desc(n)) %>%
   print()

+#Now again we will check for missing data
+aggr(PoriferaBINCountry)

+#After trimming the data,the PoriferaBINCountry dataset has no missing values.

+#Let's get a summary of the data to get an idea of what you are dealing with
+summary(PoriferaBINCountry)

 #The vegan package needs to be loaded into R, as we will be using the k-means clustering function from this package
 library(vegan)